tale-toul/Harbor/terraform/Readme.md

 The Internet Gateway is created and associated with the VPC not a particular subnet.
 Later we will use a route table to allow instances in the public subnet1 to send and receive network packets to and from the Internet.

+#### ROUTE TABLE AND ASSOCIATION

+To allow the instances in the public subnet1 to communicate with the Internet we need to associate a route table only with this subnet that includes an entry saying that any traffic not sent to the VPC will be sent to the Internet Gateway.

+We create a route table and add the aforementioned entry, then next we associate the route table with the public subnet1, and with no other.
+We only need to create the "default" route entry, the one for the local traffic is created automatically when the route table is created in the VPC.